LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 For each universal joint, the **X-** and **Z-axis** are regrouped in the hinge2joint and the **Y-axis** is implemented as a simple hinge joint.
 The hinge2joints control intermediate small parts that had to be added to complete the articualtion.
 It was done in a way that the geometry and the weight of the robot remain unchanged.

 > The parts with "-Art" in their name, which stands for "-Articulation", are controlled by a hinge2joint and are intermediate parts.
-Except for the link between the knee and the ankle where the joints are inverted.
+Except for the link between the knee and the ankle where the type of joints are inverted.

 The joints were named as follows:
 - jTorsoBottomX, jTorsoTopY, jTorsoBottomZ